benjiman/nashorn-jsonparser/README.md

 Example using Nashorn to parse JSON strings to Java interfaces.

-Currently only supports flat JSON (not nested objects)
+Supports nested objects and arrays.

 ```java
   public interface Person {